marcel-goldschen-ohm/NEU-365P-385L-Spring-2022/README.md

     +1 point for a remotely valid attempt
     +2 points if there are only minor mistakes
-    +3 points if correctly addressed
+    +3 points if appropriately addressed

 ## Homework :pencil2: